Support Baby Avonlea through her medical challenges

 Your generous donations will go towards:

-• Medical debt, past and present.
-Future medical care to come as well.
+- Medical debt, mostly past and present.
+And future medical care to come as well.

-• An additional need and possibility we are considering is moving back to St. Pete.
+- An additional need and possibility we are considering is moving back to St. Pete.
 With Avonlea’s continued medical needs and appointments it would make sense and ease the burden of commuting to JHACH where most of her care takes place.
-Let us know if anyone has a home that might be available.
+Let us know if anyone has a home that might be available or has any creative ideas for housing.

 With heartfelt gratitude,